vishnuprasadh/imgprocessor/readme.md

 pip install setuptools
 pip install mod_wsgi
 ```
+Post above, goto httpd.conf in apache and enable for mod_cgi.so and also uncomment loadmodule for httpd-vhosts in case of virtualhost configuration.

+TIP: Use this library with media asset randomization for max.benefit.

 INSTALL
 Do not run installer in case you want to use this as mod_wsgi python script with apache for imagehandling.
 Instead copy the files into folder and run the pip commands given in dependency section(sudo access may be required) and then standalone python comamnd as given in section 3
 Section 1: Python2 - Install as libraries and then run it as batch or standalone app